-The authority should not terminate direct payments to the authorised person before beginning to make direct payments to the service recipient themselves or to arrange services for them, according to their wishes.
+The authority should not end the direct payments to the authorised person before beginning to make direct payments to the adult themselves or to arrange services for them, according to their wishes.
 If the local authority is satisfied that the regaining of capacity will only be temporary, then it can continue to make direct payments to the authorised person if during the period that the adult has the capacity to make the request and is capable of managing the direct payment, the adult will manage the payments for him or herself.

-If the local authority does decide to withdraw direct payments, it will need to conduct a review of the plan should be conducted and agree alternative care and support provision with the adult, their carer and independent advocate, if they have one, unless the withdrawal was following a review after which the local authority concluded that the services were no longer needed.
+If the local authority does decide to withdraw direct payments, it will need to conduct a review of the support plan and agree alternative care and support provision with the adult, their carer and independent advocate, if they have one, unless the withdrawal was following a review after which the local authority concluded that the services were no longer needed.

 It will be extremely unlikely that a local authority will discontinue direct payments without giving notice, although in serious cases this may be warranted, (for example if the authorised person is not acting in the best interests of the person).
 Local authorities should explain to people, before they begin to receive direct payments, the exceptional circumstances in which this might occur and discuss with them the implications this might have for the arrangements that individuals might make.

-If direct payments are discontinued, some people may find themselves with ongoing contractual responsibilities or having to terminate contracts for services (including possibly making employees redundant).
+If direct payments are discontinued, some people may find themselves with ongoing contractual responsibilities or having to terminate contracts for services (including possibly making employees, such as PAs redundant).
 Local authorities should take reasonable steps to make people aware of the potential consequences if direct payments end, and any obligations they may have.